xAKSx/TCP-IP-Model/README.md

 ### User Datagram Protocol

 The **UDP** is used by applications that are not concerned with the reliability of the transmission.
 Data sent over UDP is not tracked as extensively as data sent using TCP.
-Because UDP does not establish network connections, it is used mostly for performance sensitive applications that operate in real time, such as video streaming.
+Because UDP does not establish network connections, it is used mostly for performance-sensitive applications that operate in real-time, such as video streaming.

 ## Application Layer